 - The class teacher is the first point of contact for parents who have concerns about any aspect of their child's progress.
 By contacting your teacher as soon as possible, it will allow for early intervention, which can make a big difference.
 The class teacher will be able to advise you on the most appropriate course of action.
-If you need further support you should make an appointment to see the SENDCO, Miss Taylor, who is responsible for coordinating the support for children with special needs throughout the school. - Pupil progress meetings are a key opportunity for discussing any additional needs or concerns. - The class teacher will liaise with the SENCO who may set up a meeting with yourself and other professionals to discuss any issues and strategies that may be put in place to support your child. - If your child hasn't yet started at Adlington St Pauls, or you are unable to contact your child's class teacher, please speak to the SENCO or Head teacher using the contact details above.
+If you need further support you should make an appointment to see the SENDCO, Miss Taylor, who is responsible for coordinating the support for children with special needs throughout the school. - The class teacher will liaise with the SENCO who may set up a meeting with yourself and other professionals to discuss any issues and strategies that may be put in place to support your child. - If your child hasn't yet started at Adlington St Pauls, or you are unable to contact your child's class teacher, please speak to the SENCO or Head teacher using the contact details above..